Should We Try to Adapt Our Personalities to Succeed in an Evolving Workplace?

-3. Focus on the process and sustain effort.
+3. Focus on the process and sustain the effort.
 Hennecke and colleagues (2014) proposed that purposeful personality trait change can only occur under 3 conditions, one of them being that you must frequently engage in desired personality states, so that these states turn into habits.
 Changes in states lead to change in self-concept which can, in turn, promote identity confirming changes in personality states.

 For example, if you want to work on being more ‘conscientious’, you may want to focus on being more meticulous in what you are doing by regularly checking to-do lists and monitoring progress on medium-term goals.
 Over time with effort and practice, changed habits can begin to modify your general self-concept—and you will likely begin to see and describe yourself as more conscientious.
-Business Managers, Leaders, and HR can support individuals and groups in this respect, through providing the space and opportunities for employees to gain the practice they need, whilst being open to mistakes as a sometimes-necessary path to learning and change.
+Business Managers, Leaders, and HR can support individuals and groups in this respect, by providing the space and opportunities for employees to gain the practice they need, whilst being open to mistakes as a sometimes-necessary path to learning and change.

 Change is neither easy nor comfortable.
 There are, however, many reasons why we might want to work on adapting underlying or even expression of personality traits in workplace settings.
 What we have learned to date is that simply focusing on change at a behavioral level may lead to short-term adaptations, but not to long-term change.
-In contrast, increasing self-awareness and zeroing in on adapting personality traits and the patterns of beliefs, thoughts, and feelings that underlie our outward behavior, may be the key to long-term change.
+In contrast, increasing self-awareness and zeroing in on adapting personality traits and the patterns of beliefs, thoughts, and feelings that underlie our outward behavior, maybe the key to long-term change.

 On a personal level and as a coach and mentor, I have witnessed the benefits of self-awareness, focused and sustained effort to modify ‘less desirable’ personality traits to become more successful at work.

-As the world of work continues to change at a rapid pace, perhaps then one of the key enablers of success, is to work on developing those personality traits like ‘Openness to Experience’ and ‘Emotional Stability’ that research tells us lead to more positive outcomes in many settings.
+As the world of work continues to change at a rapid pace, perhaps then one of the key enablers of success, is to work on developing those personality traits like ‘Openness to Experience’ and ‘Emotional Stability’ that research tells us to lead to more positive outcomes in many settings.
 This could support us in adapting and building confidence in our capacity to develop the capabilities we need to succeed in the future workplace.

 Contact us to learn more about how we can support you to gain deeper insights into your people and transform talent strategies to unlock the full potential of your greatest asset – people.